lukso-network/docs/docs/tools/lsp-factoryjs/deployment/fungible-token.md

 [LSP7](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-7-DigitalAsset.md) is a standard for either fungible or non-fungible tokens based on the ERC20 token standard.

-To create a LSP7 Fungible token use `LSP7DigitalAsset.deploy()` method and set `isNFT` parameter to false.
+To create an LSP7 Fungible token use `LSP7DigitalAsset.deploy()` method and set `isNFT` parameter to false.

 ```javascript
 import LSP7 from '@lukso/lsp-smart-contracts/artifacts/LSP7DigitalAsset.json';